-Born in Germany in 1904 (he later acquired the French nationality) Hans Hartung is considered one of the fathers of abstract art, but also of tachisme.
+Born in Germany in 1904 – but later acquiring French citizenship – Hans Hartung is considered one of the fathers of abstract art, but also of tachisme.
 Full of dynamism and freedom, Hans Hartung’s artworks are driven by the desire to develop a new pictorial language.

 Today, Artsper invites you to learn more about him and his works.
 Come and discover the man behind these wild and free paintings.
 You might be surprised…

 1. He lost his leg during the War.

 During the Second World War, Hartung was eager to fight against Germany, so he joined the French regular army.
 Due to his German nationality, he was be transferred to the Foreign Legion.
 In November 1944, an attack occurred in the city of Belfort which left him seriously injured.
 Due to this injury, his right leg had to be amputated.
 Hartung returned from the war traumatized, but also impatient to continue his pictorial work after 5 years of interruption.
 Upon his return, he was very concerned by his injuries, but also by the fact that other artists who did not go to fight, were therefore able to develop their careers and perfect their art whilst he had been fighting.